Pavel-Hrdina/Zettlkasten/Journal/2024-May-09 - Daily Stoic Reflection.md

 	6. Having time
 	7. Having energy
 2. **What is worrying me?**
-	- That I will be stoped in my efforts by sickness.
+	- That I will be stopped in my efforts by sickness.
 3. **How can I decatastrophize today's problems?**
 	-
 4. **What is within my control and what is not**